JonKohJJ/Personal-Web-Portfolio-2021/README.md

-# My-Portfolio-Website-V1
+# Personal Web Portfolio 2021
-My Portfolio Website V1
+Built using HTML, CSS, JavaScript, GSAP for the animations